Other Policies and Procedures

 - Human Resources Office | Administration Building | 274.4110 | firstname.lastname@example.org

-The use of alcoholic beverages poses a threat to the student body at Augustana College.
-Consequences of alcohol use may include the lessening of academic performance, difficulty in managing emotions, loss of relationships, damage to personal and college-owned property, and most importantly, the potential for serious injury through automobile use and other types of accidents.
+The use of alcoholic beverages poses a threat to the student body at Augustana University.
+Consequences of alcohol use may include the lessening of academic performance, difficulty in managing emotions, loss of relationships, damage to personal and university-owned property, and most importantly, the potential for serious injury through automobile use and other types of accidents.

 - Advertising of which the primary purpose is to sell alcoholic beverages will not be permitted.

 - Alcohol-related advertising may not portray drinking as a solution to personal problems of students or as a necessary ingredient for social or academic success.

 - Special promotions must not encourage any form of alcohol abuse such as an emphasis on quantity and frequency of use.

 - Advertising that discloses prices for alcoholic beverages will not be printed.

 - For purposes of these guidelines, a university publication shall be defined as a newspaper, tabloid, athletic program, brochure, catalog, book, magazine, or periodical sanctioned or published by Augustana University.

 - Name brand advertising of alcoholic beverages is prohibited.
 Beverage companies wishing to provide a public service announcement that addresses responsible use of alcohol and drinking and driving may be considered exceptions to this guideline.

 - For student publications, responsibility for enforcing these guidelines shall fall to the editors of those publications and those editors in turn shall be responsible to the Augustana University Publications Board.